JonathanSomer/covid-19-multi-state-model/README.md

   * The expected number of deaths over time
   * The expected number of hospitalized patients over time
-  * The expected number of hospitalized severe patients over time
+  * The expected number of hospitalized critical patients over time

   The notebook also shows how to include expected future hospitalizations in the estimates.